goetzrobin/we-still-alive-netlify/src/pages/index.md

     unpredictability of life through scientific-related evidence that as well those arise from the studies at Thomas Jefferson University and the African experience in Kawangware, Kenya.
-As well, this project is a place useful to me to overcome the difficulties of studying material not yet enjoyed at the university level. "
+As well, this project is a place useful to me to overcome the difficulties of studying various and at times overwhelming material at the university level. "
 mission:
   side: Objectives
   heading: We Still Alive is a charity-intended website and foundation that